Faculty and Staff

 College of Information and Communications

 School of Journalism and Mass Communications

 Dr. S. Mo Jang studies citizens’ information behavior and how it affects key social debates (e.g., climate change, gun control, same-sex marriage) in the digital environment.
 His research uses both micro-level psychological approach and macro-level big data approach.
 His scholarly writing has been recognized, winning numerous top paper awards at the ICA, AEJMC, and NCA.

 Dr. Jang received the McDonald Instructor Award for teaching excellence at the University of Michigan.
 He teaches public opinion, big data, public relations campaigns, and new media technologies.

-2018 - 2020: PI, National Endowement for the Humanities (NEH: Digital Humanties Advancement Grants; with Drs.
+2018 - 2020: PI, National Endowment for the Humanities (NEH: Digital Humanities Advancement Grants; with Drs.
 Chun and others).
 Evolution in digital discourse: Toward a computational tool for identifying patterns of language change in social media, $97,196.

 2017 - 2018: Co-PI, Advanced Support Programs for Innovative Research Excellence II (ASPIRE II with Drs.
 Frongillo and others).
 Positioning USC for Global Prominence in Research on Prevention and Management of Chronic Disease, $99,998.